 The next stage in this sphere drawing tutorial is to draw a believable background for the sphere.
 Drawing a background is like setting the stage for your subject.
 A believable environment can make the subject itself appear more realistic and believable.

-To review how to draw the block-in of the sphere shown to the left, please visit this page.
+To review how to draw the block-in of the sphere shown to the left, return to Part 1 of the tutorial here.